 Wall Street Survivor Online Stock Game

 From 2007-2008 I worked for Stock-Trak, a maker of online stock market trading simulations.
-One part of the business was aimed at the educational market, and a new part of the business was a consumer-oriented game platform, Wall Street Survivor, which offered prizes and rewards for high-performing virtual stock traders.
+One part of the business was aimed at the educational market, and a new part was a consumer-oriented trading game, Wall Street Survivor.

 One of the key things was a simplification of the site’s trading interface, using validation logic flows to protect users from submitting “bad” trades that would cause an error.
 This way, users were given step-by-step feedback on how many units of stock they could transact, and previews of what would happen before they placed their orders.